Yellomundee Regional Park

 Overview

 Located near the Blue Mountains, Yellomundee Regional Park boasts great mountain biking trails and scenic lookouts.
-The park also offers trails and tracks for dog walking and horse riding in certain areas.
+The park is within the traditional territory of the Boorooberongal clan of the Darug People.

 Read more about Yellomundee Regional Park

 Discover a unique bush experience just minutes from suburbia at Yellomundee Regional Park.
-The park is positioned on the eastern escarpment of the Blue Mountains, northwest of Penrith in western Sydney.
+The park is located on the eastern escarpment of the Blue Mountains, northwest of Penrith in western Sydney.

 A visit to Yellomundee Regional Park gives you the opportunity to explore large areas of native bushland, significant plant communities, and important cultural and historic sites.
 It's a great family day out.